-Source: IEA (forthcoming), World Energy Outlook 2023.
+Note: NZE = Net Zero Emissions by 2050 Scenario.
+Source: IEA (2023), World Energy Outlook 2023.

 Solid bioenergy

 Global summary

 Modern solid bioenergy consumption is projected to increase by about one-fifth (+ 2.6 EJ) reaching 18 EJ by 2030.
 More than 70% of the growth comes from the industry sector, reflecting mostly expanding sugar and ethanol production in India.
 The remaining growth results primarily from substituting traditional uses of biomass with improved biomass cooking and heating stoves in sub-Saharan Africa, India and China, and, to a lesser extent, from the rollout of modern biomass stoves and boilers in Europe.
 Overall, efficiency gains from modernising biomass use in developing and emerging economies allow total annual solid bioenergy consumption to decline by 5% globally over the outlook period.